redding/assert/README.md

 ### Macro

 Macros are procs that define sets of test code and make it available for easy reuse.
-Macros work nicely with the 'should' and 'test' context methods.
+Macros work nicely with the "should" and "test" context methods.

 ## Installation